ibm-cloud-docs/hs-crypto/at-events.md

 the deleted state using the `state` parameter or adjust the `offset` and `limit` parameters in your request.

+### Unable to perform Trusted Key Entry actions
+{: #tke-actions-failure}

+Failed TKE events have an `outcome` of `failure`.
+The `reason.reasonType` and `reason.reasonForFailure` fields contain information on why the action wasn't able to be completed.

+If the event has a `reason.reasonCode` of `400`, the action cannot be completed because the operation to the crypto units is not supported or is not valid.
+Check whether the TKE command that you use is valid by referring to the [TKE CLI reference](/docs/hs-crypto-cli-plugin?topic=hs-crypto-cli-plugin-tke_cli_plugin){: external}.

+If the event has a `reason.reasonCode` of `401` or `403`, the action cannot be completed because your access token is not valid or does not have the necessary permissions to access this instance.
+[Refresh your access token](/docs/hs-crypto?topic=hs-crypto-retrieve-access-token) and check whether you have [appropriate permissions](/docs/hs-crypto?topic=hs-crypto-manage-access) to perform the corresponding actions.

+If the event has a `reason.reasonCode` of `500`, check out the value of `reason.reasonForFailure` to identify the reasons of failure and the corresponding actions that you need to take.

 ## Event severity
 {: event-severity}

 The severity for all Activity Tracker events with
-{{site.data.keyword.hscrypto}} are based on the type of request that was made, then status code.
-For example, if you make a create key request with an invalid key, but you are also unauthenticated for the service instance that you included in the request, the unauthentication will take precedence and the event will be evaluated as a `401` bad request call with a severity of `critical`.
+{{site.data.keyword.hscrypto}} is based on the type of request that was made, then status code.
+For example, if you make a request to create a key with an invalid key, but you are also unauthenticated for the service instance that you included in the request, the unauthentication will take precedence and the event will be evaluated as a `401` bad request call with a severity of `critical`.

+The severity level for all TKE events is `critical` due to the sensitivity of the actions.
+{: important}

 The following table lists the actions associated with each severity level: